alexholcombe/mixRSVP/dev/developingNotes.md

   #No, unfortunately stat_summary only gets the numbers, this is the way to do it https://stackoverflow.com/a/46791112/302378
   Have to create separate dataset and geom_text call to add the annotations

-* I cast warnings as a character to fix a problem but side effect is getting these messages "Unequal factor levels: coercing to characterbinding character and factor vector, coercing into character vectorbinding character and factor vector"

 *  Add   set.seed(1) # Reproducibility
 to everything